 The Industry use of VIN Microdots was shortsighted due to the risk and confusion caused when second-hand car parts were re-cycled onto vehicles already in the car park!

-Law enforcement officers worldwide are against the practice of using VIN Numbers on microdots as this leads to the potential risk of unlawful arrests due to Microdot VIN mismatch (for whatever reason) to vehicle VIN; especially at VISPOL (Visible Policing) level.
+Law enforcement officers worldwide are against the practice of using VIN Numbers on microdots as this leads to the potential risk of unlawful arrests due to Microdot VIN mismatch (for whatever reason) to vehicle VIN, especially at the VISPOL (Visible Policing) level.

-Any current Microdot manufacturer or Provider who knowingly still condones the Microdot VIN practice, when they are well aware of the above risks, have no concern for the end-user.
-The current markets worldwide have moved towards consumer protection and thus eliminating any risk that may adversely affect any consumer.
-MIB’s / OEM’s are at risk due to these trends.
+Any current Microdot manufacturer or Provider who knowingly still condones the Microdot VIN practice when they are well aware of the above risks has no concern for the end-user.
+The current markets worldwide have moved towards consumer protection, thus eliminating any risk that may adversely affect any consumer.
+MIBs / OEMs are at risk due to these trends.

 CCPA and GDPR Compliance!